Mixed-Reality Digital Twins: Leveraging the Physical and Virtual Worlds for Hybrid Sim2Real Transition of Multi-Agent Reinforcement Learning Policies: Results

-From a computing perspective, we analyzed the effect of parallelizing the 2-agent adversarial racing family from a single instance (2 agents) up to 10 such families (20 agents) training in parallel, within the same environment.
-As observed from Fig. \hyperref[fig2]{\ref*{fig2}(c)-(d)} the reduction in training time (up to 49\%) was less dramatic in this case, with a saturating point approaching after 10$\times$2 parallel agents.
+From a computing perspective, we analyzed the effect of parallelizing 2-agent adversarial racing family up to 10 such families (20 agents) training in parallel, within the same environment.
+We observed that the throughput decreased quite non-linearly up to 274.2 ms with a dropping rate of change as the replicas increased (indicating higher computational efficiency compared to environment parallelization scheme) and that the computational workload was highest for handling physics, followed by MARL, rendering, and least for the API/GUI calls (refer Fig. \ref{fig2f}).
+As observed from Fig. \ref{fig2g}, reduction in training time (up to 49\%) was less dramatic in this case, with a saturating point approaching beyond 10$\times$2 parallel agents.
+This resulted in a boost in MARL sample rate from 65.9 Hz for a single replica to 120.3 Hz for 10 parallel agent replicas (refer Fig. \ref{fig2h}).